sedonaFR/volley/README.md

 ## How To Use?
-In all samples, we guess that the expected result model is List<Car> and the model on error is MyModelError
+In all samples, we guess that the expected result model is a List of Cars and the model on error is MyModelError

-The entry point is RequestBuilder, example for a json result:
+The entry point is RequestBuilder, this is an example that parse a json result:
 ```
 RequestBuilder<List<Car>> rb = new RequestBuilder<>("http://yoururl");
 rb.callbackResult(callback);